raspberrypilearning/rocket-launch/en/step_4.md

 </div>
 </div>

-Functions that accept parameters as inputs are really useful tools: they let you create a piece of code that produces different outputs based on its inputs, which can be very useful in your programming.
-You've actually used lots of these kinds of functions already: the `print`, `sleep`, and `background` functions all accept parameters that change what gets printed, how long the program waits for, and what colour the background is, respectively.
+Functions that accept parameters as inputs are really powerful tools: they let you create a piece of code that produces different outputs based on its inputs, which can be very useful in your programming.
+You've actually used lots of these kinds of functions already: the `print()`, `sleep()`, and `background()` functions all accept parameters that change what gets printed, how long the program waits for, and what colour the background is, respectively.
+The function you're going to create will use the amount of time the animation has been running to decide where to draw your rocket.

 --- task ---

-Create a function called `fly` that accepts a parameter called `frames`.
+Create a function called `fly()` that accepts a parameter called `frames`.
 You give a function parameters by placing them in the parentheses after the function's name when you define it with `def`.
 Have it set a variable called `how_far` to ten times `frames`.
 Then have it print that variable out.

 --- code ---
 ---
 language: python
-filename: main.py
+filename: main.py — fly()
 line_numbers: true
 line_number_start: 14
-line_highlights: 15-19
+line_highlights: 15-20
 ---
 # The fly function goes here
 def fly(frames):